bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 This is done by removing the switch and vent endcap and removing the microSD card.
 Take care when removing the end cap, as it is important to keep the O-rings clean.

 1. Connect the microSD card to your computer using an adapter.
 2. Transfer the RAWCTD files you are interested in to your computer.
 It may be necessary to open these to check for dates and times.
+One way to differentiate between actual data and a test file is the file size.
 3. Save all the files on the SD card to a seperate folder on the SD card labeled "Old Data".
 4. There are several methods to process and analyze the data...
   - Through the provided MATLAB script.